Maya Azucena: Solo work

 Azucena's second major album Junkyard Jewel was released on Purpose Music Group Records in 2007.
 All tracks were acoustic, with several featuring string instruments.
 The song "Set You Free" was used in a Ford Motors Podcast.
 The song "Down, Down" was used in an episode of HBO's The Wire.
 The album was nominated for the Best Female Vocalist of the Year and Album of the Year at the SoulTracks Reader's Choice Awards.

 In 2008, Taste This, a mix CD made by AMORE was released into circulation.
 The CD featured Rich Medina, Stephen Marley, Buckshot, among others.

 In 2009, Azucena released a music video for her song "Get It Together", directed by Seth Kushner.
 The song was inspired by the work of Martin Luther King Jr.

+On February 17, 2026, Azucena was announced as one of one of the semifinalists for the San Marino Song Contest 2026, San Marino's national selection for the Eurovision Song Contest 2026.

 Collaborations

 Azucena sang a duet with Stephen Marley on his 2007 record Mind Control.
 The album won a Grammy Award for Best Reggae Album in 2008.